-Italian president Giorgio Napolitano asked the left’s Enrico Letta on Wednesday to form a unity government that both major political parties in the country can support to enact economic and political reforms.
+Italian president Giorgio Napolitano asked the left’s Enrico Letta on Wednesday to form a unity government that both major parties in the country can support to push through economic and political reforms.

-Conservatives conditioned their support for the premier designate on the repeal of a housing tax that Monti introduced last year.
+Conservatives have conditioned their support on the repeal of a housing tax Monti introduced last year.
 Berlusconi vowed its repeal during the last election.

-The left is divided between centrists like Letta and Florence mayor Matteo Renzi, a likely future prime ministerial candidate, who are generally pro-European and socially liberal, and progressives and former communists like Bersani who rejected a coalition with the conservatives even if they had no alternative.
+The left is divided between centrists like Letta and Florence mayor Matteo Renzi — a likely future prime ministerial candidate — who are pro-European and socially liberal, and progressives and former communists like Bersani, who reject a coalition with the right even if there is no alternative.

 Bersani resigned last week after some in his own delegation, apparently including Civati, had rebelled against his presidential nominations.
 Dozens of his members voted for the Five Star Movement’s candidate.

-Far left party leader Nicola Vendola announced his intention to “start a new path” on Sunday and “rebuild the fabric of the left.”
-Whether that means a split from the social democrats isn’t yet clear although Vendola previously voted down some of Monti’s liberal economic reform proposals and warned that an alliance with Berlusconi would be “suicide.”
+Far-left party leader Nicola Vendola announced his intention to “start a new path” on Sunday and “rebuild the fabric of the left.”
+Whether that means a split from the social democrats isn’t clear, although Vendola previously voted down some of Monti’s liberal economic reforms and warned that an alliance with Berlusconi would be “suicide.”

-Letta admitted on Wednesday that Italian politics had “lost all credibility” after eight weeks of partisan bickering that followed an inconclusive election in February.
-He pledged to push through electoral reforms, a key demand of Napolitano’s who threatened to resign two days earlier unless the voting system is changed.
+Letta admitted on Wednesday that Italian politics has “lost all credibility”.
+He pledged to push through electoral reforms, a key demand of Napolitano’s, who threatened to resign two days earlier unless the voting system is changed.

 Italian deputies are elected in national elections, representing districts.
 Whichever party or coalition wins a plurality of the seats is automatically awarded a majority.
 Party leaders then fill the seats, giving them enormous sway over candidates; a power they are reluctant to give up.

-Senators, by contrast, who have equal lawmaking powers, are elected on a regional level, raising the chance of voters returning a divided parliament as they did in February when Letta’s Partito Democratico and its allies took control of the lower chamber while Berlusconi’s Il Popolo della Libertà won a plurality of the Senate seats.
+Senators, by contrast, who have equal lawmaking power, are elected regionally, raising the chance of voters returning a divided parliament as they did in February, when Letta’s Democratic Party and its allies took control of the lower chamber while Berlusconi’s conservatives won a plurality of the Senate seats.